 Routing Tasks (Task-to-domain)

-Here - task type send_email has two additional sets of worker instances listening to specific domain-based tasks.
-Domains are nothing but a label that connects the task work to the worker instance.
-For example, all the tasks with domain dedicated_for_app_x
+task has two additional sets of worker instances that listen to specific domain-based tasks.
+For example, all the tasks triggered with domain dedicated_for_app_x

 are sent to the workers configured with domain dedicated_for_app_x